 To really get motivated, it takes a lot more effort from your brains to motivate you into actually working.
 This makes it difficult to get started, as the first hurdle just seems too high.

-So, is it possible to learn how to overcome laziness?
+So, is it possible to overcome laziness?

 If your brain has to work harder to get you motivated, then there are a few ways to boost your brain activity and motivate yourself.